rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 This challenge is very similar to how attackers can gain sensitive information from a database if the sytem is vulnerable to SQL injection.

-In the Database Schema challenge, we found out that the q paramter is suspectable to SQL injection.
-We can use the similar payload but alter it slightly so that we're pulling data from the Users table:
+In the Database Schema challenge, we found out that the `q` paramter is suspectable to SQL injection.
+As a result, we can use a similar payload but alter it slightly so that we're pulling data from the Users table:

 	qwert')) UNION SELECT sql, '2', '3', '4', '5', '6', '7', '8', '9' FROM Users--